TCCTA 2016 Legislative Program

 TCCTA will also testify and take positions on a variety of bills as they are considered in House and Senate committees.
 Members are urged to be on the alert for communications calling for targeted contact with lawmakers.
 On matters of strategy, the association relies heavily on the advice of Beaman Floyd, TCCTA lobbyist.
 Get up to date with the annual Legislative Update.

-- Support the overall recommendation of the Texas Association of Community Colleges in the amount of $2.011 billion for contact hour funding and $50 million for core college operations.
+- Support the overall recommendation of the Texas Association of Community Colleges in the amount of $1.83 billion to fund Core Operations, Student Success, and Instruction for the 2018-2019 biennium.
 Any incentive funding should be consistent with academic integrity.

 - Support approaches to incentive funding that are based upon valid measures, recognize the primary role of faculty in upholding academic standards, and do not diminish formula appropriations or penalize part-time attendance or workforce training.